Grammar, Punctuation and Spelling (SPAG or GPS)

 - Introduce, teach and model an objective for the week.
 This is linked to the text being explored.

-- For the rest of the week SPAG objectives are explicitly embedded in shared writing in all areas across the curriculum.
+- SPAG objectives are explicitly embedded in shared writing in all areas across the curriculum.

 - SPAG objectives are explored in texts and an intrinsic part of learning

-- We will use mini tests to get children used to the analytical questions that they would get in a SATs assessment
+- We use mini-tests and termly whole school assessments to get children used to the analytical questions that they would get in a SATs assessment, and carry out detailed gap analysis to inform teaching.